 With August upon us and the start of a new school year looming, my kids and I are in a panic about all the things we haven't yet crossed off our NYC summer bucket list.

-Sure, we've had a lot of fun tooling around the city, enjoying our local swimming pool, reigniting a love for some favorite playgrounds, and soaking up all the FREE entertainment.
+Sure, we've had a lot of fun tooling around the city, enjoying our local swimming pool, reigniting a love for some favorite playgrounds, chilling out with some ice-cold treats, and soaking up all the FREE entertainment.
 There are plenty of great activities we haven't gotten to, though.

 Don't miss Summer Streets for a day of car-free fun.
 Photo courtesy of NYC DOT.

-1. Cycle through car-free streets, fly along the zip line, or catch more family entertainment at the annual Summer Streets on Saturdays, August 4, 11 & 18.
+1. Cycle through car-free streets, fly along the zip line, or catch more family entertainment at the annual Summer Streets on Saturdays, August 3, 10, and 17.
 FREE

 2. Sneak in one last trip to a city beach for some seaside fun.
 FREE